Hugo-C/sort_file_by_date/README.md

 This is mainly a pet project to learn rust, although it is applied on a real need.

+On the example applied, it took less than 2s to sort ~75k files.
+___
 Hierarchy of the files:

 ```